bpherrick/mightiest-velociraptor-4895a/content/pages/about.md

 We are excited to be partnering with the International Sports Federation (ISF) and the local churches to aide the impoverished in Cape Town, South Africa and the forcibly displaced refugees in Athens, Greece.

 We leave for Cape Town, South Africa on January 19th 2022.
 We will spend 3 months serving there.
-We will return to the Sates for 3 weeks in April and then head onto Athens, Greece for an additional 3 months.
+We will return to the States for 3 weeks in April and then head onto Athens, Greece for an additional 3 months.
 We have been invited to serve in other European contexts if funds allow.

 We highly encourage you to check out our website HerricksOnMission.com.
 This is where you will be able to give a monetary gift that will allow us to go and serve on the ground in these communities.
 All donations are 100% tax deductible.  \*\*